NinelK/VCT/README.md

 	$ python draw.py 901 100 0

 Here first argument (901) corresponds to the duration of simulation that was performed, second argument (100) provides the timestep of the output, and, finally, the last argument (0) is a flag that tells visualizer to show only the cell shapes without attachment sites.
 The resulting images are stored in "./imgs" folder.

+The draw.py script outputs the total areas covered with cardiomyocytes (CMs) and fibroblasts (FBs), which plays a role of an indicator for convergence of the model (roughly).

 Another command: